 Eucalyptus, The Gum Tree Genus

-Eucalyptus is a genus of over 700 plants within the myrtle family Myrtaceae that are native to Australia and a select few other nearby countries and islands.
+Eucalypts are plants within 7 genera of the myrtle family Myrtaceae that share a number of characteristics, and are native to Australia and a select few other nearby countries and islands.
 They produce the medicinal eucalyptus oil which is anti biotic and anti viral medicine for external use, as well as being a nasal decongestant.

 Nothing says "Australia" quite like a good, old gum tree, does it?
 The only thing more Aussie would be if there was a koala eating its leaves.